hcilab/HoloLensBoxAndBlocks/Assets/README.md

 # Project Assets

-In this .md file I briefly explain the purpose and function of each of the prfabs and scripts in this project
+In this .md file I briefly explain the purpose and function of each of the prefabs and scripts in this project

 ## Prefabs